albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

+---
+layout: page
-Towards proving the infinite potential of humans
+title:  'Towards proving the infinite potential of humans'
+permalink: /infinitepotential
+---

-Ah I realize how people can be in 100% agreement even if everything is constructed, as long as they communicate.
+I realize how people can be in 100% agreement even if everything is constructed, as long as they communicate.
 They just communicate their ideas/values and then both continue discussing and updating their functions until it almost (close enoughly) converges to consistent.
 So not 100% as in 100% but as in as much as satisfies them individually.
 To elaborate on 2-person full agreement - I mean full agreement on a specific idea (in my analogy a 'state'), which then each person has to backup to be the same as each other, and still consistent with their value function of their other ideas
 ^ philosophically refine an idea until it's near mathematical